chiefbiiko/bwt/README.md

 + `kid` a base64 string or a binary of 16 bytes, the public key identifier of the issuing party

-`payload` must be an object.
+`body` must be an object.
 Apart from that it can contain any type of fields.

 `peerPublicKey` can be specified to override a default peer public key and address a token to a specific party.